 3. POPSICLES IN A DOUBLE-WALLED DRINK CONTAINER

-This hack is new to me this year, but I’m super pumped about it!
-I’ve been using my Reduce party pitcher to pack popsicles to take along on outings.
+This will be my fourth summer packing in popsicles wherever we go!
+I use my Reduce party pitcher to pack popsicles on just about every outing.
 The double-walled insulated pitcher keeps the popsicles frozen for HOURS.
 Plus, I can fit about 12 or so in the pitcher, so I can bring enough for our family and another.

 I highly recommend trying this hack this summer.
 The cold popsicles are so refreshing on hot days.
 I keep these Welch’s juice bars stocked at all times during the spring and summer.
 The popsicles are just juice– no added sugar or artificial coloring.